smapiot/piral/docs/specs/cli-specification.md

 ### Building for Emulation Purposes

-When executing the piral instance for emulation purposes, some additional capabilities have to be integrated.
+When executing the Piral instance for emulation purposes, some additional capabilities have to be integrated.
 One example of such a capability is the debug API.
 This API is inserted into `window` at runtime for inspection purposes.
 The browser extension *Piral Inspector* may be used for debugging the API conveniently.

-For running the priral instance in emulation mode, the set of relevant environment variables is slightly different:
+For running the Piral instance in emulation mode, the set of relevant environment variables is slightly different:

 | Environment Variable  | Purpose                             | Example            |
 |:----------------------|:------------------------------------|:-------------------|